top of page

 UNIT 3: MISINFORMATION

 One of the wonderful things about living in a participatory culture is that anyone and everyone can be a purveyor of information and news.
 This is one of the great downsides too.
-This unit teaches students how to be critical consumers of news media, and helps them understand how misinformation can spread via the Internet and social media, and even find its way into mainstream “news.”
+This unit teaches students how to be critical consumers of information, and helps them understand how misinformation can spread via the Internet and social media, and even find its way into mainstream “news.”
+They also learn tabout he impact of AI on misinformation.

 • Teacher Guide